Escambia County Sheriff's Office (Florida): Precincts

+Line of duty deaths

+According to ODMP, 12 officers and 2 K9s of the ECSO have been killed in the line of duty.

 Rank structure

 Before October 2013, the sheriff had control over the Escambia County Jail, located at 2935 North L Street, but after a U.S. Department of Justice investigation reported that the jail did not provide required minimum services and was chronically understaffed, the jail was moved under the direct supervision of the County Commissioners.
 In April 2014 a natural gas explosion rocked the jail, causing some to reconsider the wisdom of direct Commission administration.